-Our ESG initiative is organized into three pillars, which, in turn, contain focus areas for our attention and action:
+This work is organized into three pillars, which, in turn, contain focus areas for our attention and action:

+• Environmental - We aim to be stewards of the natural environment by minimizing the impact of our own operations and developing and producing innovative aircraft that reduce resource use and energy consumption compared to traditional aviation and other modes of transportation.
+We believe that this focus allows us to recognize cost savings in our operations while positively impacting the communities in which we operate.

-- Environmental Our Environmental pillar is focused on being a good steward of the natural environment through our own operations and the production and development of innovative designs that reduce resource use and energy consumption. - · Social Our Social pillar is focused on promoting diversity, equity, and inclusion, while underpinning all of our activities with a core focus on health and safety. - Governance Our Governance pillar focuses on upholding our commitment to ethical business conduct, integrity, and corporate responsibility, and integrating strong governance and enterprise risk management oversight across all aspects of our business.
+- Social We believe that, providing high quality jobs that are supportive of and welcoming to all can minimize employee turnover and have a positive impact on the communities in which our operations are located.
+We underpin all of these activities with a core focus on health and safety. - Governance We maintain our commitment to ethical business conduct, integrity, and corporate responsibility by integrating strong governance and enterprise risk management oversight across all aspects of our business.

-Our Focus on Sustainable Manufacturing and Safety
+Our Focus on Safety and Sustainable Manufacturing